nightroman/FarNet/PowerShellFar/README.md

 * `[Del]`

-    Removes the current breakpoint.
+    Removes the breakpoint.

 * `[ShiftDel]`

-    Removes all existing breakpoints.
+    Removes all breakpoints.

 *********************************************************************